 Community egg hunts, gatherings with family and friends, and faith-based services can be a big part of Easter celebrations.
-But because of the coronavirus (COVID-19) this year, many people will be celebrating at home with the immediate members of your household to avoid spreading the coronavirus.
+Because of continued pandemic restrictions, you may still be celebrating virtually or at home with the immediate members of your household to avoid spreading the coronavirus that causes COVID-19.

 Easter can still be fun and safe for kids with food allergies with some creativity.
 Here are some ideas to help you make the holiday memorable for your family.

-Also, consider stuffing your child’s basket with non-food treats, like stickers, small toys, etc. Since Amazon is restricting many of their shipments right now, consider other online sites.
-Try online shops like Etsy for unique handmade items.
-Or check with local vendors and boutique shops in your area.
-Many of them may be selling items you can choose online and get through no-contact pickup or delivery, depending on your area's stay-at-home orders.
-Pharmacies near you may stock a small selection of toys too.
+Consider stuffing your child’s basket with non-food treats, such as stickers, small toys, etc. Try online shops like Etsy for unique handmade items.
+Or check with local vendors and boutique shops in your area to support local businesses.
+Many of them may be selling items you can choose online and get through no-contact pickup or delivery.
+Pharmacies usually stock a selection of small toys too.

 Make Your Own Safe Easter Treats

 Shop your pantry for ingredients you have on hand and add what you need to your next grocery list so you can make yummy treats.
 Here are some of our favorite delicious treats from our Safe Eats® recipe collection: